History of wine: Roman Empire

 Wine, perhaps mixed with herbs and minerals, was assumed to serve medicinal purposes.
 During Roman times, the upper classes might dissolve pearls in wine for better health.
 Cleopatra created her own legend by promising Antony she would "drink the value of a province" in one cup of wine, after which she drank an expensive pearl with a cup of the beverage.
 Pliny relates that, after the ascension of Augustus, Setinum became the imperial wine because it did not cause him indigestion.
 When the Western Roman Empire fell during the 5th century, Europe entered a period of invasions and social turmoil, with the Roman Catholic Church as the only stable social structure.
 Through the Church, grape growing and winemaking technology, essential for the Mass, were preserved.

 Over the course of the later Empire, wine production gradually shifted to the east as Roman infrastructure and influence in the western regions gradually diminished.
 Production in Asia Minor, the Aegean and the Near East flourished through Late Antiquity and the Byzantine era.

-The oldest surviving bottle still containing liquid wine, the Speyer wine bottle, belonged to a Roman nobleman and it is dated at 325 or 350 AD.
+The oldest surviving urn of wine in liquid state was found in 2019 in a Roman mausoleum in Carmona, southern Spain, and is about 2000 years old.
+The second oldest surviving bottle still containing liquid wine is the Speyer wine bottle, that belonged to a Roman nobleman and it is dated at 325 or 350 AD.

 Medieval period

 Medieval Middle East

-Lebanon is among the oldest sites of wine production in the world.
-The Israelite Hosea (780–725 BC) is said to have urged his followers to return to Yahweh so that "they will blossom as the vine, [and] their fragrance will be like the wine of Lebanon".
-The Phoenicians of its coastal strip were instrumental in spreading wine and viticulture throughout the Mediterranean in ancient times.